 What’s more, this ability could seemingly be taught and evolved.
 Kuleshova herself eventually learned to “see” using her toes, as well as her elbow, and had once told Life correspondent Bob Brigham that “Anyone who really tries can do it.”

 In fact, while Kuleshova may have been one of the catalysts, she was followed by a number of individuals who also claimed to possess dermo-optical perception (DOP).

 The psychologist Alexei Leontyev would later perform research on DOP with a number of subjects, and what he found was curious: those who possessed DOP, including Kuleshova, would “feel” the colors in an almost tactile sense.
 When touching a colored material, they would describe colors like yellow as feeling “slippery” and orange as “hard and rough.”
 But they could also “feel” these colors at a distance, red being “hot,” or yellow swaying “strangely between warm and cold.”

 What caused these feelings?
 What scientific explanations could exist to explain this phenomenon?
 Despite the extensive testing, there’s no accepted scientific evidence for dermo-optical perception.
 There are, however, theories: Novomeysky, for example, proposed the existence of an undiscovered “electrical color field.”
 Another idea is that there may exist a “light-sensing mechanism” in our skin.

 At least one study published in 2006 looked at a possible case of “colored-touch synaesthesia” from the 17th Century.
-According to Wikipedia, synaesthesia is “a neurological phenomenon in which stimulation of one sensory or cognitive pathway leads to automatic, involuntary experiences in a second sensory or cognitive pathway.”
+Synaesthesia is “a neurological phenomenon in which stimulation of one sensory or cognitive pathway leads to automatic, involuntary experiences in a second sensory or cognitive pathway.”